Anandraju707/chronograph-cli/README.md

 🚀 Motivation
 While conventional text engines use linear memory and has the ability to undo/redo, it lacks the ability to retrace old branches.
-This prompted me develop an engine that could store all mutations/edits and not lose old drafts or ideas the user may have.
+This prompted me to develop an engine that could store all mutations/edits and not lose old drafts or ideas the user may have.
 While text engines are not a new concept, this project explores an alternative history model that preserves branching ideas rather than discarding them.

 🧠 Core Concepts